maldil/ICSE2022_ArtifactEvaluation/README.md

 # Discovering Repetitive Code Changes in Python ML Systems
 We made all the tools and data used in the research publicly available in order to claim "Available" and "Reusable" batches.
-This artifact consists of the open source versions of the tools ([Py-RefactoringMiner](https://github.com/maldil/RefactoringMiner), [R-CPATMiner](https://github.com/maldil/R-CPATMiner)) and two kinds of data sets that are extracted by tools.
+This artifact consists of the open-source versions of the tools ([Py-RefactoringMiner](https://github.com/maldil/RefactoringMiner), [R-CPATMiner](https://github.com/maldil/R-CPATMiner)) and two kinds of data sets that are extracted by tools.
 We have readily installed two tools on [Docker containers](https://docker-curriculum.com/#what-is-docker-) and included the evaluation subjects for the reviewer’s convenience.
 The tools' git repositories provide detailed instructions on building and using the tools.

 ## About the artifact
+In Section 1, we first presented the steps to execute the tools in Docker Containers which can be done in under 30 minutes.
+In section 2, we described our public datasets.
+A comprehensive explanation of building the tools and then using it on a large dataset is provided in Section 3.
+You could use Mac OS CLI, Windows Powershell, or Linux terminal to execute the commands.
+The public may access all of these resources through our primary [website](https://mlcodepatterns.github.io) or archived repositories at [Zenodo](https://zenodo.org/).

 We release two tools
 * [Py-RefactoringMiner](https://github.com/maldil/RefactoringMiner) - a tool that mines Python refactoring in git commits of Python systems